To contact our team, please email us at email@example.com.

 “There is no surer way to become intellectually stagnant than to limit the range of perspectives you are willing to ponder.
 And there is no surer way to stall progress than to punish those willing to ponder fearlessly.”

 Cory is a social scientist with expertise in moral and political psychology.
-She received her Ph.D. in Social and Personality Psychology from the University of California, Irvine in 2014, and starting in the fall of 2020, she will be a Visiting Faculty Scholar at New York University’s Stern School of Business.
+She received her Ph.D. in Social and Personality Psychology from the University of California, Irvine in 2014.
 Cory’s research investigates how unconscious motivations (e.g., to judge and punish others, to gain status, to amplify the success of our ingroups) influence how we approach and evaluate information, and ultimately, what we come to believe.
 You can read more about Cory and her research here.

 “Heterodoxy is about embracing our natural curiosity and respectfully encouraging others to embrace theirs.
 I believe that everything should be analyzed and interrogated; some ideas may turn out to be wrong, but others may be right.
 How can we be real learners if we don’t question, constructively disagree, and discover?”